jalcine/website/src/_posts/2013-11-13-random-thoughts-about-ror.markdown

 [^1]: My options are slightly changing with these RCs of Rails 4.
 The fact that more functionality is refactored out into separate gems make me a bit more comfortable (i.e: protected_attributes, turbolinks).
 But they're RCs.
 [^2]: Fun fact!
-Nearly every web application that exists is event-driven!
+Nearly every web application that exists is event driven!
 [mojolicious]: http://mojolicio.us/
 [zend]: http://framework.zend.com/